ad-freiburg/esa2018-experiment/BLOGPOST.md

 I see four main conclusions from this experiment:

 **First, we need more experiments of this kind.**
-We have the NIPS experiment and now the ESA experiment.
+We have the NIPS experiment and now the ESA experiment.<sup>1</sup>
-FOOTNOTE: There are other experiments, like the single-blind vs. double-blind comparison at WSDM'17, investigating particular aspects of the reviewing process.
 They give a first impression, but important questions are still not clear enough (for example, how effective or even harmful the discussions are).
 One argument I often hear is that it is too much effort, in particular, with respect to the additional number of reviewers needed.
 I don't buy this argument.